 John W. Rozelle of Tt visited the Mt Todd property in June 2005, June 2008, and November 2008.
-Messrs: Knudsen, Kowaleski, Olin, Rippere, and Tschabrun all were present on site during the November 2008 site visit.
 During his visits Mr. Rozelle examined the Mt Todd mine site, core storage facility at the mine site, the data repository in Darwin, observed the 2008 exploration core drilling, sampling, sample preparation and security, and inspected the overall project site.
 In addition, Mr. Rozelle also visited the ALS Chemex laboratory in Adelaide, Australia.
-This report has been prepared based on a technical review and preparation of resource estimates by consultants based in Tt's Golden, Colorado, office.
+This report has been prepared based on a technical review and preparation of resource estimates by consultants based in Tt's

+Golden, Colorado, office.
 These consultants are specialists in the fields of geology, mineral resource and mineral reserve estimation and classification, mining and mineral economics.